Apprehended

 Giorgi Akhobadze

-Akhobadze's lawyer states that there is no video evidence in the case to prove Akhobadze's guilt.
-Also, according to him, Akhobadze's DNA was found not on the drug packets, but on the packaging tape, raising the possibility of artificially transferred DNA.
+Akhobadze's attorney states that there is no video evidence to corroborate Akhobadze's guilt.
+He also points out that Akhobadze's DNA was found not on the drug packets themselves, but on the packaging tape, raising suspicions of potential DNA transfer.

-Akhobadze's arrest and the court proceedings have caused significant public outcry.
-Many people believe that Akhobadze's arrest is politically motivated and related to his active civic stance.
+Akhobadze's arrest and subsequent trial have sparked significant public outcry.
+Many believe his detention is politically motivated, directly linked to his active civic engagement.

 Loading...